auriocus/VecTcl/Experiments/multimedia.md

 allow more general file handling of polymorphic files.
 For example, a wave file can also contain 32bit floating point data instead of 16bit integers.
 The TIFF file format can contain almost any standard integer and floating point data from 8bit up to 64bit.
-Support for more integer and floating point data type would enable VecTcl to read and write such files in a lossless way.
+Support for more integer and floating point data types would enable VecTcl to read and write such files in a lossless way.

 However, in the current code base, polymorphic data is handled by preprocessor macros, which push the C preprocessor to its limits.
-Scaling up the data types from currently 4 (64bit integer, double, complex double) to a large number of signed and unsigned integers of different size, real and complex floating point of different size, would drastically increase these tables until they become unmanageable.
+Scaling up the data types from currently 3 (64bit integer, double, complex double) to a large number of signed and unsigned integers of different size, real and complex floating point of different size, would drastically increase these tables until they become unmanageable.
 Another solution, using either a Tcl script to generate the